In today’s tutorial I’ll be demonstrating how you can use Inkscape to generate a PNG file with a transparent background from a graphic you made.

 If you’re exporting your PNG based on the selection option, be forewarned that everything within the bounding box of the selection will be exported with it, so make sure your graphic is moved far enough away from all other objects.

-For a more in-depth explanation of how to save transparent PNG files with Inkscape, watch the video tutorial at the beginning of the post where I demonstrate exactly how to do it.
+For a more in-depth explanation of how to save transparent PNG files with Inkscape, watch the video tutorial below where I demonstrate exactly how to do it: